 Jonathan Robinson is a specialist in aid worker security, conflict analysis, and humanitarian access.
 With nearly a decade of experience working in the Middle East, Jonathan has collaborated with numerous local, regional, and international humanitarian, civil society, and peacebuilding organizations in complex emergencies and post conflict settings.

-His work has included supporting The Carter Center’s Syria conflict resolution program, the International NGO Safety Organization’s (INSO) Syria team, as well as the United Nations Department of Safety and Security (UNDSS) in Syria, The Halo Trust’s Yemen program, and Caritas Switzerland’s Jordan, Lebanon, and Syria programs.
+Jonathan is currently a contracted humanitarian operations specialist supporting a professional military education institution in New England.
+His previous work has included supporting The Carter Center’s Syria conflict resolution program, the International NGO Safety Organization’s (INSO) Syria team, as well as the United Nations Department of Safety and Security (UNDSS) in Syria, The Halo Trust’s Yemen program, and Caritas Switzerland’s Jordan, Lebanon, Syria, and Ukraine programs.
 Prior to joining the humanitarian sector, Jonathan worked as a security analyst in Qatar, the United Arab Emirates, and southern Iraq.
 In 2016, he also founded Graduates in Security, an online platform dedicated to providing free resources to any student or graduate seeking a career in security.

 Jonathan holds a Masters in Islamic and Middle Eastern studies from the University of Edinburgh, UK, and an undergraduate degree in archaeology from Durham University, UK.
 He has also supported the CHRHS and the U.S. Naval War College’s annual civilian-military humanitarian response workshop and symposium since 2020, co-leading the aid worker security working group.

-Jonathan aims to use his professional experience to help bridge the gap between academic approaches and on the ground realities.
+Jonathan seeks use his professional experience to help bridge the gap between academic approaches and on the ground realities.
 His research interests focus on Russian humanitarian operations, the use of data in the humanitarian sector, and civil military guidance.
 He is a global fellow in his personal capacity.

 Robinson, Jonathan (2022), “Russian Foreign Humanitarian Assistance Identifying Trends Using 15 Years of Open-Source Data”, Expeditions with the Marine Corps University Press (Digital Journal)